Yellowstone (Montana): Only the right catastrophic conditions, produced by the Flood, could have formed these petrified trees.

 You can demystify these secular shrines and use them as vehicles for evangelism and reminders of the truth of God’s Word.
 Let’s give God the glory as we enjoy and learn from the world in which we live.

 Majestic mountains and glacial features abound in the Tetons less than 100 miles (161 km) from Yellowstone.
 Here you see, and you can share with your children, the truth of Psalm 104:8 (“The mountains rose; the valleys sank down,” NASB).
 It has been calculated that the Tetons underwent 25,000 feet (7,620 m) of vertical lifting.
-Discover evidence of glacial moraines, outwash plains, circular lakes, hanging valleys, etc. Many creationists believe that one major Ice Age occurred within only a few hundred years after the Flood and that there were smaller regional advances and retreats within this one major event.
+Discover evidence of glacial moraines, outwash plains, circular lakes, hanging valleys, and more.
+Many creationists believe that one major Ice Age occurred within only a few hundred years after the Flood and that there were smaller regional advances and retreats within this one major event.
 Secular geologists usually talk about three or four major ice ages spanning vast ages, but most now date the last major ice advance to have been within 10,000 years.
 Discuss the significance of that number, and make sure you use your binoculars to observe the layer of sandstone on top of Mt.
 Moran; it is part of the same Tapeats Sandstone layer found near the bottom of Grand Canyon!

 Dinosaur National Monument

 This 210,000 acre (850 km2) park in Utah is a fantastic display of a dinosaur graveyard.
-One explanation holds that these dinosaurs died, were carried downstream by a river, collected on a sand bar and were later buried.
+One explanation holds that these dinosaurs died, were carried downstream by a river, collected on a sand bar, and were later buried.
 Interesting!
 But what kind of current would it take to wash a 70-ton (71 m. ton) dinosaur downstream?
 And how long could it lie there before burial without decomposing?
-Explain to your children that this park shows excellent evidence of rapid burial, catastrophic flooding and massive currents—just what we would expect from the global Flood of Noah’s day.
+Explain to your children that this park shows excellent evidence of rapid burial, catastrophic flooding, and massive currents—just what we would expect from the global Flood of Noah’s day.

 Mount St. Helens

 On May 18, 1980, Mount St. Helens erupted (triggering an earthquake that measured 5.1 on the Richter scale).
 The eruption buried 230 square miles (596 km2) of forest and simultaneously demolished a number of secular geologic theories.
 The world saw how rapidly 200–600 feet (61–183 m) of sorted layers were deposited by catastrophic mud and ash flows.
 The resulting landslide caused over 1,300 feet (396 m) of Mount St. Helens’ summit and northern slope to be ripped away.
 When you visit this awesome reminder of God’s power in nature, remember that the Creator controls it all.
 “He touches the hills and they smoke” (Psalm 104:32).
-God’s power, love, creativity and sovereignty are seen in all of His works of creation.
+God’s power, love, creativity, and sovereignty are seen in all of His works of creation.
 But the greatest display of His character was seen when He overcame our sin on the Cross.

 Mammoth Cave & Carlsbad Caverns